wtrocki/ts-client-atlas/client/X509AuthenticationApi.md

 # **createDatabaseUserCertificate**
-> UserCert createDatabaseUserCertificate(userCert)
+> string createDatabaseUserCertificate(userCert)

 Generates one X.509 certificate for the specified MongoDB user.
 Atlas manages the certificate and MongoDB user that belong to one project.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.
 To get MongoDB Cloud to generate a managed certificate for a database user, set `\"x509Type\" : \"MANAGED\"` on the desired MongoDB Database User.
 If you are managing your own Certificate Authority (CA) in Self-Managed X.509 mode, you must generate certificates for database users using your own CA.

 ### Example